• Skip to primary navigation

 Any sugar can be used for this orange simple syrup recipe.
 From plain white sugar to cane sugar to coconut sugar and date sugar to raw sugar, they all work great!

 You can even give this recipe a go using our brown sugar simple syrup instructions for a bit more of a warm caramel flavor.
 Or get floral and fruity by combining it with our rose simple syrup!
+You can even give pomelo simple syrup a try with this same recipe.
+What is a pomelo you say?
+This will help.

 What ingredients you will need